Taxi Business Operators (Including Drivers for Companies Such as Uber and Eva)

 If you held a taxi driver's permit or a taxi owner's permit, see the Tax Credits section for information on the tax credits for taxi drivers and taxi owners that you may be entitled to.

-As of December 1, 2020, we will be phasing in mandatory billing measures for the remunerated passenger transportation sector in order to restore healthy competition and ensure tax fairness.
+On December 1, 2020, we began phasing in mandatory billing measures for the remunerated passenger transportation sector in order to restore healthy competition and ensure tax fairness.

 For more information, see Mandatory Billing in the Remunerated Passenger Transportation Sector.